0x00A3/Cronos-.bashrc/README.md

 # Cronos-.bashrc
-This is a bashrc script wich i made and that i use daily!
+This is a bashrc script which i made and that i use daily!